Importation of Veterinary Biologics - Overview

 Under certain special circumstances, Canadian veterinarians can apply to CCVB for a permit to import veterinary biologics which are unlicensed in Canada, for use under the importing veterinarian's supervision, in research or emergency situations.
 These permits may or may not be issued by CFIA-CCVB, after a review of the rationale for use submitted by the importing veterinarian and a case-by-case evaluation of specified minimum product information.
 The permit (if granted) would specify conditions and requirements based on a risk assessment of the product and its proposed use.
 This provision is restricted to specific serials in the case of injectable products.
 Applications to import unlicensed products are reviewed on a case-by-case basis and a decision is made to either allow or refuse the importation.
 Imported products must then be shipped directly from the manufacturer, and used under the supervision of the importing veterinarian.

-All forms and information regarding applications for import permits for unlicensed veterinary biologics are available in Veterinary Biologics Guideline 3.21E: Guideline for the Importation and/or Release of Unlicensed Veterinary Biologics for Research or Emergency Use.
+All forms and information regarding applications for import permits for unlicensed veterinary biologics are available in Veterinary Biologics Guideline 3.21.2E: Guideline for the Importation of Unlicensed Veterinary Biologics Manufactured in a Foreign Country.

-Completed permit applications should be sent to the National Manager, Canadian Centre for Veterinary Biologics.
+Completed permit applications should be sent to the National Manager, Canadian Centre for Veterinary Biologics, c/o the Pre-market Application Submissions Office, PASO.

 Information concerning import permits and the veterinary biologics program in Canada may be obtained from the Canadian Centre for Veterinary Biologics (see Contacts, Canadian Centre for Veterinary Biologics).